Conference 2025

 11:50 How to win when employers aren’t the decision makers

-Discuss how we can overcome the challenges of organising against tiered employment and multiple decision-makers.
+Discuss how we can overcome the challenges of organising against tiered employment and multiple decision-makers, and how precarious workers have transformed their unions in the process of fighting back.

-Speakers including John Mulligan (Unite rep and Manchester Early Intervention in Psychosis ‘Safer Staffing’ striker).
+Speakers: John Mulligan (Unite rep and Manchester Early Intervention in Psychosis ‘Safer Staffing’ striker) and Julia Mwaluke (agency care worker and member of Salford City UNISON).

 Methodist Central Hall, main hall, Hybrid